 We are delighted to have received an AED from St Andrews First Aid through the Scottish Men's Shed Association.
 It's so important to have a life saving device 'on tap'.
 Our Trustees discussed the need for such a device to be located at our park some time ago and we have been actively trying to source one.
 We know that after someone as a heart attack every second counts and having an AED onsite could save the life of one of our Shedders or any other member of the public using Springburn Park.
 We have put up signage outside our Men's Shed and we hope, with the help of our local Councillors and GCC Parks Department, more signposting can be installed in Springburn Park to make all Park Users aware of it's location.
 Knowing this device is readily accessible gives reassurance should the worst happen.

-Currently our Handyman Service is working at Balornock Primary school.
-We are repairing and tidying the outdoor planters, next we will be refurbishing their steel storage container -no mean feat!
-We would like to thank the school's catering staff for providing us tea, coffee and biscuits, it's much appreciated!
+Currently our Handyman Service volunteers are working at Balornock Primary school.
+We are repairing and tidying up the outdoor planters, next we are also refurbishing their steel storage container -no mean feat!
+We're building outdoor play equipment for the P1's at our workshops. -We would like to thank the school's catering staff for providing us tea, coffee and biscuits, it's much appreciated!
+Pictures here